WenqiJiang/wenqijiang.github.io/_pages/about.md

   - /about.html
 ---

-I am a second-year PhD student at ETH Zurich advised by Prof. Gustavo Alonso.
-I have also been worked closely with Torsten Hoefler, Ce Zhang, and Theo Rekatsinas.
+I am a third-year PhD student at ETH Zurich advised by Gustavo Alonso and Torsten Hoefler.
 Before joining ETH Zurich in 2021, I received my M.S. degree from Columbia University and B.Eng. from Huazhong University of Science and Technology, both with honor.

-My research interests include computer architecture, data management, and machine learning.
-More specifically, I am interested in enabling large-scale vector retrieval (approximate nearest neighbor search) by cross-stack solutions: from efficient retrieval algorithms to distributed systems design and high-performance hardware support.
-A while ago, I explored hardware-accelerated solutions for industry-scale recommender systems.
+My research interests include  data management, computer architecture, and machine learning systems.
+Recently, I have been working on building efficient large-scale vector retrieval (approximate nearest neighbor search) systems, recommender systems, and spatial data processing systems, all based on heterogeneous hardware such as FPGAs and GPUs.

-Feel free to check out my [CV](http://people.inf.ethz.ch/wejiang/files/2021.5.18_Wenqi_Jiang_CV.pdf) to know more about me.
+Feel free to check out my [CV](https://wenqijiang.github.io/files/2023.6.17_Wenqi_Jiang_CV) to know more about me.

 <!-- My research is centered around improving and replacing the state-of-the-art software-based systems by emerging heterogeneous hardware.
 To be more specific, I am exploring how reconfigurable hardware (FPGAs) can be applied and deployed in data centers efficiently.
 Such research ranges from application-specific designs such as recommendation systems and information retrieval systems to infrastructure development such as distributed frameworks and virtualization on the cloud.  -->